python-adaptive/adaptive/.github/pull_request_template.md

 - [ ] Fixed style issues using `pre-commit run --all` (first install using `pip install pre-commit`)
 - [ ] `pytest` passed
+- [ ] Check if the plots display in the [test documentation](https://adaptive.readthedocs.io/en/test_documentation/) but make sure the build has finished [here](https://readthedocs.org/projects/adaptive/builds/)

 ## Type of change